 Umpire: Move directly out to the numbers on the kicking team's side of the field.
 Retrieve a new ball from the ball person by the time the Umpire reaches the 20 yard line.
-Hold at the 20 waiting the signal from the Side Judge to move up the field.
+Hold at the 20 only long enough to receive relay of "Obvious On-Side Kick" declaration, if any, relayed from the Wing officials.

 Wing Officials: Hold briefly following the Try or Successful Field Goal to see if the Referee might declare an "Obvious On-Side Kick" situation, then move straight out to the sideline and up to the 20 yard line.
-Hold there for the signal from the Side Judge to move up the field.
+Hold there until the Umpire has reached the 20 yard line and any "Obvious On-Side Kick" has been relayed; then move up the field without any additional signaling.

 Deep Officials: Move down the end line to the sideline, then turn and move up the sideline to the 20 yard line.
-The Side Judge will hold the crew briefly at the 20 yard line (no longer than 20 seconds, in most cases for a much shorter amount of time).
-Once the Side Judge has determined that everyone else has reached the 20 and the Umpire has the new ball to be kicked, he will release all officials at the 20 yard line to move to their pre-kick positions using the "untimed down" signal (signal 1).
+The crew will hold briefly at the 20 yard line until the Umpire has reached the 20 and any "Obvious On-Side Kick" declaration has been relayed.
+Then the crew releases directly to their appropriate pre-kick positions.